Skip to main content

 Figure 1 - Options for the tdpctl install command

-Note that it is possible to inform the desired component using the -c or --component (agent | server | all) option.
+Note that it is possible to specify the desired component through the -c or --component option (agent | server | all).

 Figure 2 - Ambari Server installation via tdpctl